philseven/cliqq-pay/docs/index.md

 ```
 <br>

-#####**b).
+**b).
 Creation of payment reference over a web service –** This allows more control on how payment instruction should be delivered to customers.
-Merchant will be the one responsible to display the payment instructions with the 7-Connect Reference Number.
+Merchant will be the one responsible to display the payment instructions with the 7-CONNECT Reference Number.
 This is a web service that receives an HTTP POST request and returns a JSON response.
 Sends the specified data in a POST request to  the  HTTP server,  in  the  same  way  that a browser does when a user has filled in an HTML form and presses the submit button.
 This will cause curl to pass the data to the server using the content-type application/x-www-form-urlencoded.
 <br>

-######**b.1) Request Parameters**
+**b.1) Request Parameters**

 | Name | Data Type | Required? | Description |
 | --- | --- | --- | --- |